mrfearless/libraries/VirtualStack/VirtualStack x86/readme.md

 ### VirtualStackPeek

 *Description*: Peeks (reads) a value from a virtual stack and returns it in the dword value pointed to by lpdwPeekValue.
-VIrtualStackPeek does not 'pop' the virtual stack, only reads the stack
+VirtualStackPeek does not 'pop' the virtual stack, only reads the stack

 *Parameters*: `hVirtualStack`, `lpdwPeekValue`

+*Returns*: `eax` contains `TRUE` if successful or `FALSE` otherwise.
+Additionally returns `-1` if stack is empty (no more items on stack)

+### VirtualStackPeer

+*Description*: Peers (Similar to VirtualStackPeek, but reads stack+1) a value from a virtual stack and returns it in the dword value pointed to by lpdwPeerValue.
+VirtualStackPeer does not 'pop' the virtual stack, only reads the stack

+*Parameters*: `hVirtualStack`, `lpdwPeerValue`

 *Returns*: `eax` contains `TRUE` if successful or `FALSE` otherwise.
 Additionally returns `-1` if stack is empty (no more items on stack)